 Cross-domain coherence

 Fraglets are comparable only within the same domain.
-Whether meaningful cross-domain comparisons are possible — or desirable — is unclear.
+Whether meaningful cross-domain comparisons are possible, or desirable, is unclear.
 A music fraglet and a food fraglet occupy the same embedding space but describe fundamentally different things.
 The protocol currently treats domains as separate namespaces.

 Schema evolution